 So I found a host that I won't mention now, and — using the Liebling theme — the blog was up and running in under thirty minutes.

 I had an outline, categories, and the first few blog posts scheduled.

 In the wee hours of the launch day, the hosting provider went down, and my site was unreachable.
-Fortunately, I had an export, so I signed up for a GhostPro TK account and moved everything to a new site.
+Fortunately, I had an export, so I signed up for a GhostPro account and moved everything to a new site.
 Less than thirty minutes. —Yes, that's why I can't figure out why writers would go to WordPress hell.
 But I digress.

 Amazon Author page was easy.
 Copy/paste the text, add some photos, link to the blog page.

 I set a two-day free ebook promo on the Kindle Direct Publishing site to go off at 9 am CET.